Dennis Allen (American football): New Orleans Saints (second stint)

 The Saints rehired Allen as senior defensive assistant on January 20, 2015.
 After Rob Ryan was fired later in the season, on November 16, Allen was promoted to defensive coordinator.
 On November 29, Allen's first game as defensive coordinator, the Saints were defeated by the Houston Texans 24–6.
 His defense gave up 362 yards while recording one sack and one interception in the loss.

 On December 19, 2021, Allen briefly stepped in for Sean Payton as interim head coach of the Saints after Payton tested positive for COVID-19.
 Allen served as interim head coach during the Saints' Week 15 matchup against the Tampa Bay Buccaneers, where the Saints defeated the Buccaneers on Sunday Night Football, 9–0.

 Following Sean Payton's retirement on January 25, Allen was promoted to head coach of the New Orleans Saints on February 8, 2022.
 On December 10, the NFL fined Allen $100,000 for defensive end Cameron Jordan faking an injury in the Week 13 game against the Tampa Bay Buccaneers.
 The fine was later rescinded after a successful appeal by Jordan.
 In the 2022 season, he led the team to a 7–10 record.
 The team improved to a 9–8 mark in the 2023 season but failed to make the postseason.

 On November 4, 2024, following a 23–22 loss to the Carolina Panthers in Week 9 of the 2024 season (the seventh straight loss for the Saints after a 2–0 start), Allen was fired.

 Chicago Bears

 On January 28, 2025, the Chicago Bears announced Allen as their defensive coordinator.
+His defense led the league with turnovers forced in the 2025 season, at 32.